 This policy is about Parish-level compliance with the relevant HBBC Local Plan policies, the Wildlife & Countryside Act 1981 (as amended), the Hedgerows Regulations 1997 (as amended), and the European Habitats and Species Directives [or their transitioned English equivalents] - and about how Witherley can play its part in maintaining and enhancing biodiversity by taking it into account, at a Neighbourhood Development Plan level of detail, in the Planning system.
-The policy is supported by National Planning Policy Framework (2021) paragraphs 174 (a) and (d); 179; 180 (a) upon which the policy's wording is based, 180(c); and a) To ensure compliance with current legislation and best practice for bat protection, development proposals should use a bat survey by an appropriately qualified person to determine the presence or absence of bat roosts and commuting / foraging habitat in and adjacent to the development site.
-Based on the results, the development should:

-182. The community also expects planning decisions affecting Witherley to follow the spirit of the Government's 25-year Environment Plan (2018) and the Draft Environment (principles and governance) Bill (2020).
+The policy is supported by National Planning Policy Framework (2021) paragraphs 174 (a) and (d); 179; 180 (a) upon which the policy's wording is based, 180(c); and 182.
+The community also expects planning decisions affecting Witherley to follow the spirit of the Government's 25-year Environment Plan (2018) and the Draft Environment (principles and governance) Bill (2020).